-The total annual burden for FR VV is estimated to be 1,085,690 hours (718,388 hours for initial set-up and 367,302 hours for ongoing compliance).
+As shown in the table below, the estimated total annual burden for FR VV is 200,510 hours (5,177 hours for initial setup and 195,333 hours for ongoing compliance), and would decrease to 31,044 hours (4,035 hours for initial setup and 27,009 hours for ongoing compliance) with the adopted revisions.
 The Board takes burden for all institutions under a holding company including OCC supervised institutions, FDIC supervised institutions, banking entities for which the CFTC is the primary financial regulatory agency, and banking entities for which the SEC is the primary financial regulatory agency.
-The FR VV reporting, recordkeeping, and disclosure requirements represent 10.08 percent of the total Federal Reserve System paperwork burden.